Emmykage/readme-template/README.md

 # Menanya Morris' Portfolio

-> Mobile Skeleton of portfolio application
+> Mobile Skeleton of a web portfolio application

 ## Built With

 - HTML and CSS
 - Git and Github
--

 ## Live Demo (if available)